HowcanoeWang/siyuan-plugin-background-cover/README_en_US.md

 ## Implementation

-Add a <canvas> element within the <HTML> element, at the same level as <head> and <body>.
-The <canvas> element should be tiled and centered, and placed at the bottom layer of the notebook to serve as the background for images.
-Then, add the style='opacity: xxx' attribute to the <body> element to achieve transparency for the notebook panel.
+Add a `<canvas>` element within the `<HTML>` element, at the same level as `<head>` and `<body>`.
+The `<canvas>` element should be tiled and centered, and placed at the bottom layer of the notebook to serve as the background for images.
+Then, add the `style='opacity: xxx'` attribute to the `<body>` element to achieve transparency for the notebook panel.
 This replaces the previous CSS transparency mode to avoid compatibility issues with all themes.

-The range of transparency that can be set by the user is [0.1, 1].
-However, to ensure readability of the notebook content, a weighted logic f(x) = 0.99 - 0.25x is used.
-The weighted transparency range is [0.74, 0.99].
+The range of transparency that can be set by the user is `[0.1, 1]`.
+However, to ensure readability of the notebook content, a weighted logic `f(x) = 0.99 - 0.25x` is used.
+The weighted transparency range is `[0.74, 0.99]`.
 Since different themes have completely different color settings, the same transparency setting may not appear consistent across different themes.

 ## ChangeLogs

 <details open>
 <summary><b>Augest 2023</b></summary>

+**23.08.15**

+* Add theme blocking functionality to support disabling the plugin on specific themes.
+* open privilage for all frontend and backend

 **23.08.13**